p4ali/Notes/coursera/proglang_racket.md

 Type systems are *not compete* because for almost anything you might like to check statically, it is *impossible* to implement a static checker that given any program in your languate
 * (a) always terminates
+* (b) is sound
+* (c) is complete
+Since we have to give up one, (c) seems like the best option (programmers do not like compilers that may not terminate)

+The impssibility result is exactly the idea of *undecidability* at the heart of the study of the theory of computation.

+## Weakly typed vs strongly typed
+It is programmer's fault if some error happens and the language definition doe not have to tyoe check.

+*weakly typed* - if a language has program where a legal implementaion is allowed to set the computer on fire, we call the languate *weekly typed*. such as C/C++.
+ * People favor of weakly typing is by saying "Strong types for weak minds".
+The idea is that any storngly typed language either rejecting program statically or performing unnecessary tests dynamically, so a human should be able to "overrule" the check in places where he knows they are unnecessary.

+*strongly typed* - language where the behavior of buggy programs is more limited are called *strongly typed*. such as Java/ML/Scala.
+ * The implementation of strongly type check not only cost-perfoming, also because it has to keep around extra data (like tags on values) to do the check.
+ * Howevever, in reality, humans are extreamly error-prone and favor strongly typed lanugage, and moreever, type system have gotten more expressive over time, and lanugage implmenations are gotten bettern at optimizing away unnecessary checkes.

 ## Reference
 * [Racket guide](http://docs.racket-lang.org/guide)